Canada Lake Louise Ski Holidays

 Shopping

-There are several dozen shops in Lake Louise, concentrated in a small mall conveniently located mid-way between the ski slopes and Chateau Lake Louise and there’s also a good range of shops in Chateau Lake Louise itself, including a wonderful crystals shop.
+There are several dozen shops in Lake Louise, concentrated in a small mall conveniently located mid-way between the ski slopes and the Fairmont Chateau Lake Louise and there’s also a good range of shops in the Fairmont Chateau itself, including a wonderful crystals shop.
 It’s well worth heading to Banff for a shopping trip too, there are around 200 shops there.

 Mineral Hot Springs